7Block Labs

 What actually changed (with dates and numbers)

-• Ethereum’s Pectra shipped to mainnet on May 7, 2025 (epoch 364032), enabling EIP‑7702 programmable-wallet flows and doubling blob targets for L2 data; client versions and activation time are locked by EF. (blog.ethereum.org)
+• Ethereum’s Pectra officially launched on mainnet on May 7, 2025 (epoch 364032), bringing EIP‑7702 programmable-wallet flows into the mix and doubling blob targets for Layer 2 data.
+The client versions and activation time are all set by the Ethereum Foundation.
+Check it out here!

-• MiCA is live for EU stablecoins; Circle became the first global issuer to comply (French EMI license) on July 1, 2024—material for EU launches in 2026. (circle.com)
+• MiCA is now live for EU stablecoins!
+Circle became the first global issuer to get in line with it, snagging a French EMI license on July 1, 2024--huge news for EU launches lined up for 2026.
+Get the scoop here.

 Game‑Changer #1: Ethereum DA economics flipped (again)